 The first homework is due before midnight on Wednesday, but it will be accepted late until Saturday morning.
 Since this is the first assignment, there will be no penalty for turning it in late, but starting with the second assignment, there will be a 10% penalty for work turned in late, unless there is some good reason for it being late.

 Welcome to the course!

-You should download the PDF of the textbook and start reading Chapter One.
+You should download the PDF of the textbook (or read it in your web browser), and start reading Chapter One.
 We will cover Sections 1.1 and 1.2 from that chapter this week.
 These sections introduce propositional logic and Boolean algebra.

 You should also carefully read the syllabus for the course!

 The PDF version of the textbook is free.
 You will not need a printed copy, but if you would like to have one, you can order a copy from lulu.com at this link.